Home Page

 Identification

-It is pretty difficult to see people inside a car with any clarity, particularly when the observer is moving and the glass is reflective, as it usually is.
+It can sometimes be difficult to see people inside a car with any clarity, particularly when the observer is moving and the glass is reflective, as it usually is.

-With this in mind, plus my contention that one of the 'witnesses' was not actually present, I consider that the identification in court ought to have been taken more seriously than it was.
+With this in mind, plus my contention that one of the 'witnesses' was not actually present, I consider that my court identification ought to have been taken more seriously than it was.

-Even when presented with the giveaway clue that I was the bloke standing in the dock flanked by two coppers, one 'witness' - Rob Roy - had a lot of trouble identifying me.
+Even when presented with the giveaway clue that I was the bloke standing in the dock flanked by two coppers, one 'witness' - MacGregor - had a lot of trouble identifying me.

 This was my solicitor's chance to ask some pointed questions, but he said nothing.
 Nor did the Sheriff.